FREQUENTLY ASKED QUESTIONS

 When your appointment is booked, you will be given the option to choose which location you would like to go to.
-All of the health professionals travel between all 2 sites and are located at a different site each day.

 I started seeing a health professional at one location, but now I want to go to another.
 Is that allowed?